The page documents the Zulip settings system, and hopefully should help you decide how to correctly implement new settings you’re adding to Zulip.

 get_secretfunction.
 All secrets/API keys/etc. used by the Zulip Django application should be stored here, and read using the

 zproject/settings.pyis the main Django settings file for Zulip.
-It contains all the settings that are constant for all Zulip installations (e.g. configuration for logging, static assets, middleware, etc.), as well as default values for the settings the user would set in
+It contains all the settings that are constant for all Zulip installations (e.g. configuration for logging, static assets, middleware, etc.).
+It has a line

 from prod_settings import *, which in a prod environment has the effect of importing